Code-Institute-Submissions/TVreview/README.md

 ## Features

 ### Existing Features
 - Navbar with links to home page, sign up and login.
 Changes when logged in so that log out and profile are available
+_As a user I want to search for a tv show:_
 - Search bar for searching tv shows titles from IMDB API
+_As a user I want to sign in:_
 - Ability to sign up and login with user authentication and password validation
 - Password stored securely using Werkzeug
 - Message flashes to ensure the user knows what is happening
+_As a user I want to write my own review of a tv show:_
+_As a user I want to rate how good a tv show is:_
 - User, when logged in, can rate and review a tv show
+_As a user I want to book mark a show by making it a favourite:_
+- User, when logged in, can favourite a tv show
+_As a user I want to see my history of reviews and favourites:_
 - User profile with their favourite tv shows and their reviews
 - ability for user to edit and delete their reviews
 - protection against a user rating or reviewing multiple times
 - User can navigate back to previously viewed tv show
+_As a user I want to see the reviews of the tv show:_
+_As a user I want to see the average rating for a tv show:_
 - User can see the reviews and average star rating for each show
 - User can see information pulled from IMDB API about the tv show
+_As a user To be given suggested shows based on my likes:_
 - Suggested tv shows similar to the one they are looking at

 ### Future Features
-- As the user types in Suggested titles come up as user is searching
-- User can search genres, actors etc.
+These features could be added to the website with more time and with more expertise:
+- As the user types in the search bar, a list of suggested titles comes up.
+This means that the user can click on one of the suggestions which shortens the time for the user to get to the tv show.
+- Users would want to be able to search for genres, actors etc. This means if they do not know the title of the movie but do know one of the actors, it will find the appropriate tv shows.
+Also, users may want to search for a particular genre or tv shows from a particular country rather than a specific show.
-- User can see a trailer for the tv show
+- On the tv show page, the user may want to see a trailer for the tv show to get a feel for what it is like.
-- User is given options of where to view the show
+- If a user likes a tv show and wants to watch it, the website can give a link to Netflix or Amazon Prime etc. so that the user can go straight to watching it rather than having to search for it again on a streaming platform.
+As well as this, as the websites owner, money can be made in this way.
+Netflix or Amazon Prime would pay for the link to their websites.
-- User can view the top rated tv shows on the home page
+- On the home page, underneath the search bar, the User can view the top rated tv shows.
+This is another way of suggesting to the user what tv show they may want to watch.
-- Monetise website through advertising and/ or linking to Netflix, Amazon Prime

 ## Technologies Used
 - This project uses HTML5, CSS3, Javascript, Python, Flask and Jinja.